Gold is on fire, but the smartest way to get in is via gold ETFs

 - Based on physical gold – The money we invest in buying units of gold ETF goes towards buying standard gold bullion of 99.9 percent purity of 24 carats.

-- No entry cost – There are no entry fees to buying into gold ETFs.
-We can start with as little as one unit, which would be 1 gram of gold (can be 0.5 grams for some ETFs).
+- No entry cost – There are no entry fees to buying into gold ETFs (except the brokerage and other taxes levied).
+We can start with as little as one unit.
 There is no exit load, as well.
 This lets us include gold in our portfolio in small denominations if we want to test the waters.

 - Easy to liquidate – Gold ETFs can be bought and sold like stocks, at market price, during the trading hours of 9.15-15.30 hrs.
 There is no lock-in period.

 - Performance linked to spot gold price – These passive funds are traded on the stock exchange (NSE and BSE in India), with gold as an underlying asset.
 Hence, the funds track the benchmark or domestic spot price of physical gold (easily cross-checked), affording retail investors like us a transparent view.
 We are exposed to the real-time price of gold on the exchange.

 - Price close to exchange gold price – Loss of value is minimal as the gold ETF unit price is one of the closest to gold prices.
 There is less erosion in value compared to dealing with solid gold, as there are no markups like making charges or wastage.

 - Advantageous passive investing – Gold ETFs carry the perks of passive funds such as being cost-efficient with low management fees and transparency of returns as the price movement mimics that on the exchange; with less value eroded by wastage and high fees, gold ETFs are more value for money for us

 - SIP or lump sum – Gold ETFs, like other ETFs, let us invest either with a SIP-like (systematic investment plan) arrangement or a lump sum amount.
 Of course, for retail investors, the SIP route is advised, as explained here.